-Block acknowledgement
+HE Block acknowledgement procedure (#8432)

 Overview

+(#8432) HE-immediate block acknowledge procedure builds on the features defined for HT-immediate block ack, with the following extensions:

+Support for a Multi-STA BlockAck frame,

+Support for a Multi-STA BlockAckReq (MU-BAR),

+Support for a Multi-TID BlockAckReq frame.

+Additionally, HE-immediate block acknowledgment procedure also added features such as:

+Acknowledging multiple STAs using a single Multi-STA BlockAck frame

+All-Ack, which uses a variant of Multi-STA BlockAck frame to acknowledge all MPDUs in the eliciting PPDU,

+Pre-Association acknowledgment, which acknoowldeges pre-association management frames for multiple STAs using a single Multi-STA BlockAck frame,

+Acknowledgment for single MPDUs (i.e., MPDU in an A-MPDU subframe wth EOF = 1) of certain TIDs with multiple-MPDUs from other TIDs in a multi-TID A-MPDU using a single Multi-STA BlockAck frame

-(#6608, #8459)An HE STA shall support generation of Compressed BlockAck frames if HT-immediate block ack(#Ed) is supported in the role of recipient (see 10.24.7.1 (Introduction))(#9875).
+(#8460) (#6608, #8459)An HE STA shall support generation of Compressed BlockAck frames if HT-immediate block ack(#Ed) is supported in the role of recipient (see 10.24.7.1 (Introduction))(#9875).
 An HE STA shall support generation of Multi-STA BlockAck frame if multi-TID A-MPDU operation (27.10.4 (A-MPDU with multiple TIDs)) is supported in the role of recipient.
 An non-AP HE STA shall support reception of a Multi-STA BlockAck frame.(#9286, #10329)

-A non-AP HE STA(#6256) that sends a Multi-STA BlockAck frame shall set the AID11 subfield(#Ed) in the Per AID TID Info field(#7734) of the Multi-STA BlockAck frame to 0 and the RA field to the MAC address of the intended recipient.(#8051)non-AP HE STA that sends a Multi-STA BlockAck frame shall set the AID11 subfield in the Per AID TID Info field of the Multi-STA BlockAck frame to 2045 and the RA field to the BSSID if the intended recipient is an unassociated HE STA.(#9120)
+A non-AP HE STA(#6256) that is associated with the AP, that sends a Multi-STA BlockAck frame shall set the AID11 subfield(#Ed) in the Per AID TID Info field(#7734) of the Multi-STA BlockAck frame to 0 and the RA field to the MAC address of the intended recipient.(#8051).
+A non-AP HE STA that is not associated with the AP shall not send Multi-STA BlockAck frame. (#8432)(#9120)

-An HE STA that transmits a Multi-STA BlockAck frame shall use a rate, HT MCS, <VHT-MCS, NSS> tuple or <HE-MCS, NSS> tuple that is supported by all recipient STAs.(#6609)

-(#8461, #8462)An HE AP that sends a Multi-STA BlockAck frame where the Per AID TID Info fields are addressed to more than one STA shall set the RA field to the broadcast address(#8463).
+[Editor’s Note: This paragraph moved down for readability purpose](#8461, #8462)An HE AP that sends a Multi-STA BlockAck frame where the Per AID TID Info fields are addressed to more than one STA shall set the RA field to the broadcast address(#8463).
 An HE AP that sends a Multi-STA BlockAck frame where the Per AID TID Info fields are all addressed to a single recipient STA may set the RA field to either the address of the recipient STA or the broadcast address(#8464).

+An HE AP that transmits a Multi-STA BlockAck frame shall use a rate, HT MCS, <VHT-MCS, NSS> tuple or <HE-MCS, NSS> tuple that is supported by all recipient STAs.(#6609) [Editor’s Note: This paragraph added from above for readability purpose]

-(#9877, #8565)A non-AP HE STA(#10333) that has established a block ack agreement with an HE STA(#8466) shall perform the following operations for each BA Information field received in the Multi-STA BlockAck frame from the HE STA(#9878):
+(#9877, #8565)A non-AP HE STA(#10333) that has established a block ack agreement with an HE STA(#8466) shall examine each BA Information field received in the Multi-STA BlockAck frame from the HE STA(#9878) and shall process each BA information according to the procedure defined in 27.4.2(#8432).

-If the Ack Type field is 0 and TID field is less than 8(#9120), then the Block Ack Starting Sequence Control, TID and Block Ack Bitmap fields of the STA Info field are processed according to 10.24.7 (HT-immediate block ack extensions) and 27.3 (Fragmentation and defragmentation(#8457)).

-If the Ack Type field is 1, then the Per AID TID Info field(#7734) indicates either the acknowledgement of a single MPDU identified by the value of the TID, or a single MPDU that is an Action frame or a PS-Poll frame when the TID field is set to 15(#5065, #5650), or of all MPDUs carried in the eliciting PPDU, when the TID field is set to 14.

-A non-AP HE STA that has not established a block ack agreement with an HE STA shall examine each BA Information field received in the Multi-STA BlockAck frame as follows:
+(#8432)A non-AP HE STA that has not established a block ack agreement with an HE STA shall examine each BA Information field received in the Multi-STA BlockAck frame as follows: